 -

-3. Clean the shower screen superficially
+3. Superficial cleaning of the shower screen

 The intensive shower – Caution, sensitive!

-Every now and then – we're talking about every two to three months – you can unscrew the shower screen for a really deep clean.
-But be careful, the Dedica's thread is very sensitive.
+Every now and then – we’re talking about every two to three months – you can unscrew the shower screen for a really deep clean.
+But be careful, the Dedica’s threading is very sensitive.

 Descaling – important, but a chapter of its own

-Very important and yet only briefly mentioned: Don't forget regular descaling!
-The machine itself will signal you with an orange light when it's time again.
-You can find out why and exactly how to descale in detail in our article "DeLonghi Dedica Descaling".
-Limescale is and remains the biggest enemy of your machine and your good coffee.
-Incidentally, limescale and hard water are responsible for more than 80% of all defects in espresso machines.
-It's really worth descaling the Dedica every two to three months, even if the orange indicator light is not on.
+Very important and yet only briefly touched upon: Don't forget regular descaling!
+The machine will signal you itself with an orange light when it's time.
+You can learn why and exactly how to descale in our article "Descaling your DeLonghi Dedica".
+Limescale is and remains the greatest enemy of your machine and your good coffee.
+Incidentally, limescale and hard water are responsible for more than 80% of all espresso machine defects.
+It is really worth descaling your Dedica every two to three months, even if the orange indicator light is not on.

 Conclusion – Small steps, great enjoyment